getporter/porter/docs/content/bundle/custom-dockerfile.md

 ARG CUSTOM_APP_VERSION
 ```

-Use the \--custom flag on porter build to set the custom value dynamically at build time.
+Use `porter build --custom` to set the custom value dynamically at build time.
 In the example above, `--custom app.version=1.3.0` overrides the default value set in the porter.yaml.

 # Buildkit